SonyCSLParis/music2latent/README.md

    wv_rec = encdec.decode(latent)
    ```
-If you need to extract encoder features to use in downstream tasks, and you don't need to reconstruct the audio:
+To extract encoder features to use in downstream tasks:
    ```bash
    features = encoder.encode(wv, extract_features=True)
    ```
 These features are extracted before the encoder bottleneck, and thus have more channels (contain more information) than the latents used for reconstruction.
+It will not be possible to directly decode these features back to audio.

-music2latent supports more advanced usage, inclusing GPU memory management controls.
+music2latent supports more advanced usage, including GPU memory management controls.
 Please refer to __tutorial.ipynb__.

 ## License